g40st/Strichliste/README.md

 There will be a kind of database stored on your local filesystem.
 The database will be stored on your local user directory.
 The file is named "StrichlisteDB.txt".

 ### Users
 You can edit the users by editing the users.txt.
 This file is mapped to the filesystem of the host.
 You can specify the location of the file.
-After editing the file you have to reload the applicaiton.
+After editing the file you have to reload the application.

 ```shell
 -v /home/$USER/Downloads/StrichlisteDaten:/home/user/data